bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ![array](./pics_08_data_analysis/fig11.png)
 *<sub>Figure 11: Curly braces are a visual indication for an array formula.</sub>*

-Array functions can return the result in a single cell (as the example above) or in multiple cells.
+>Thus: An array formula is a formula that gets applied to more than one cell.
+But although an array formula always gets applied to more than one cell, array functions can return the result in a single cell (as the example above) or in multiple cells (see below).

 ```
 =ROW(1:10)